mirror/dd-wrt/src/router/frr/doc/user/rpki.rst

    SSH_USERNAME
       SSH username to establish an SSH connection to the cache server.

    SSH_PRIVKEY_PATH
       Local path that includes the private key file of the router.

-   SSH_PUBKEY_PATH
-      Local path that includes the public key file of the router.

    KNOWN_HOSTS_PATH
       Local path that includes the known hosts file.
 The default value depends